aalrayes/evaluate-news-nlp/README.md

-# Evaluate News Natural Language Processing - Misk project 4
+# Evaluate News Natural Language Processing - FEND project 4

 Evaluate News NLP is a website used to evaluate the sentiment of text, using meaningCloud 's Sentiment api.